marcopchen/Gravity/resources.md

         </p>
     </li>
     <li>
-      <a href="https://www.referyourchasecard.com/6a/XZV5VIOQE1">Chase Sapphire Preferred</a>
+      <a href="https://www.referyourchasecard.com/27/0UNFENGKOX">Chase Ink Unlimited</a>
       <br>
         <p>
-          This credit card has a sign-up bonus of 50,000 Ultimate Rewards points, and you can get 5,000 more for adding an authorized user.
+          This credit card has a sign-up bonus of 50,000 Ultimate Rewards points.
 This card also has the 1.25x redemption multiplier.
-The annual fee is $95 and waived for the first year.
+There is no annual fee.
         </p>
     </li>
     <li>